tumble1999/savaslabs.github.io/jobs-at-savas.md

 about front-end development techniques you're comfortable with to complement your design skills.

-You will have the opportunity to lead/shape design perspective at Savas.

 #### Expectations
-+ Working experience using
++ Working experience
-  + Leading design tools/software
+  + using leading design tools/software
     + This probably means Adobe
     + We'd *love* to hear about success with open-source tools
-  + web usability
+  + designing for web usability
-  + user experience
+  + designing for user experience
 + Strong attention to detail
 + Comfort with
   + wireframing